coralproject/talk/docs/docs/migrate-auth.md

 ## SSO in v7+

-In Legacy Coral, SSO authentication requried:
+In Legacy Coral, SSO authentication required:

 1. a service to generate JWTs
 2. a custom plugin to create and authenticate talk users from the JWTs